Land of Oz: Great Book of Records

 Glinda's 'Great Book of Records is introduced in Chapter 29 of The Emerald City of Oz: " 'It is a record of everything that happens,' replied the Sorceress.
 'As soon as an event takes place, anywhere in the world, it is immediately found printed in my Magic Book.
 So when I read its pages I am well informed.' " The Book proves useful in The Scarecrow of Oz and Glinda of Oz; and it recurs in many of the stories of Baum's successors and imitators.
 For instance, in The Number of the Beast, the Book is shown to cover more than simply Oz.
 It provided information concerning the "Black Hats" attempting to murder the four protagonists which enabled Glinda to devise a set of magical glasses requested by Hilda Burroughs that enable her to spot a Black Hat no matter how disguised.
 It is one of the prime magic devices of Oz; villains steal it when they can (as in The Lost Princess of Oz or in Handy Mandy in Oz).
-Since it covers the planet and not merely Oz, the Book's entries are compressed and sometimes cryptic, and difficult to decipher (as in Paradox in Oz or Queen Ann in Oz).
+Since it covers the planet and not merely Oz, the Book's entries are compressed, sometimes cryptic, and difficult to decipher (as in Paradox in Oz or Queen Ann in Oz).

 The book is also featured in the fantasy series Once Upon a Time.
 Zelena reads the book ignoring Glinda's warning and turns green again because she felt betrayed as it was mentioned in the book that Dorothy would save Oz from a great evil (Zelena thought that evil was her but this was never revealed).